pedestal/pedestal/app/docs/design-spec.md

 question: how do we apply them since each one could initiate a new flow step that generates more transform messages.
 The current thinking is that it is okay to combine all of these transform messages into a single transform message.
-The contract for a transform message is that all of the transformations need to be applied at the same time.
+The contract for a [transform message](#transform-messages) is that all of the transformations need to be applied at the same time.
 Combining transform messages does not break this contract.

 ### any pertinent points about its design

-The current implementation uses channels to connect the dispatch map and information model to one go loop which has an additional input transform channel and output inform channel.
+The current implementation uses channels to connect the dispatch map and information model to one `core.async` go loop which has an additional input transform channel and output inform channel.

 Using channels here is beneficial for the ClojureScript version but may not be the best way to implement the Clojure version.
 This is one